 Before the current setup, in the Showa period, it was operated with a heavy “weight”.
 A weight of 500 kg was attached to the wire, and the wire was wound by a winder and moved with the weight of the weight.
 It was possible to wind for 8 hours with one winding, and the winding work was performed once or twice a day.

 From this floor, you can go outside to the balcony.
 A stainless steel handrail surrounding the deck will protect you from swaying in the strong breeze.
-But let me tell you, the wind almost blew my cap away and was quite powerful on the deck.
+But let me warn you, the wind was quite powerful on the deck.